-AGEs are becoming a growing concern in medical science because the evidence indicates that consumption of a diet high in AGEs increases inflammation within the brain and body.
-AGEs are associated with an increase rate of tissue aging, loss of muscle mass and strength (sarcopenia), as well as an increased risk of atrial fibrillation, heart disease, stroke, chronic kidney disease, diabetes mellitus (1 and 2), rheumatoid arthritis, cataract formation, degenerative ophthalmic diseases, cancer, Alzheimer’s, and Parkinson’s disease.
+AGEs are becoming a growing concern in medical science because the evidence indicates that a diet high in AGEs increases inflammation within the brain and body.
+AGEs are associated with an increased rate of tissue aging, loss of muscle mass and strength (sarcopenia), as well as an increased risk of atrial fibrillation, heart disease, stroke, chronic kidney disease, diabetes mellitus (1 and 2), rheumatoid arthritis, cataract formation, degenerative ophthalmic diseases, cancer, Alzheimer’s, and Parkinson’s disease.

 Also, be aware of how your food is prepared when you dine out.

-Some restaurants use a French cooking method called “Sous Vide” where meat is cooked in low temperatures inside a pouch in a water bath, which lowers AGE formation.
+Some restaurants use a French cooking method called “Sous Vide,” where meat is cooked in low temperatures inside a pouch in a water bath, which lowers AGE formation.
 Sous Vide cooking is also something people may easily duplicate at home with a water heating machine that attaches to regular cooking pots that can be purchased from multiple vendors for about $100.

 Another strategy is to use cooking ingredients and seasonings at home that are known to lower AGE formation.
-Marinating meats in an acid solution (vinegar, lime or lemon) for one hour can cut the production of AGEs in grilled meat in half.
+Marinating meats in an acid solution (vinegar, lime, or lemon) for one hour can cut the production of AGEs in grilled meat in half.

 My wife and I have been doing Intermittent Fasting one day a week for over a year now, and we feel shockingly good on the days that follow our fasting day.
-We have also begun Sous Vide cooking some of our meats and we have been impressed with the texture and flavors produced with that style of cooking.
+We have also begun Sous Vide cooking some of our meats, and we have been impressed with the texture and flavors produced with that style of cooking.

 I have also published a book titled The Nemechek Protocol™ for Autism and Developmental Delay which is available at AutonomicRecovery.shop.

-For additional information, call my office 623-208-4226 or go to AutonomicMed.com.
+For additional information, call my office at 623-208-4226 or go to AutonomicMed.com.